justinpombrio/panfix/README.md

 where the `_` is a Juxtapose node, saying that `54.5` and `"disposition"` were juxtaposed (i.e., adjacent).

-Note that while Blank and Juxtapose are errors in these examples, they're not always indicative of a problem.
-Even just in JSON, the empty list `[]` would parse as `(Array _)`.
+Just like the Blank case isn't always an error, the Juxtapose case might be expected.
+For example, even in JSON the empty list `[]` would parse as `(Array _)`.

 The combination of Blank and Juxtapose nodes makes panfix parsing very lax.
 This is beneficial in a way, as we'll see next.